maxdevjs/dotfiles-nixos/README.md

 <details>
 <summary>Solution</summary>

-The solution will most likely to move the `master` branch to `main`:
+The solution will most likely be to move the `master` branch to `main`:

 ```yaml
 $ git branch -m master main